Gematria Types

 Throughout history, gematria has been applied to religious texts, literature, and even architecture.
 It has influenced various fields, from biblical exegesis to modern cryptography, and continues to fascinate scholars, mystics, and language enthusiasts alike.

 Today, gematria serves as both a spiritual practice and an intellectual exercise, offering a unique lens through which to view the relationship between language and numbers.
-Whether you're approaching gematria from a spiritual, academic, or recreational perspective, these systems provide fascinating insights into the numerical patterns hidden within words.
+Whether you're approaching gematria from a spiritual, academic, or recreational perspective, these systems provide fascinating insights into the numerical patterns hidden within words and their potential meanings across different cultural and historical contexts.